yungyuc/r_joshua/readme.txt

 Design Decisions & Project Issues:
-     We introduced a two-dimensional Pressure-Implicit with Splitting Operators (PISO) scheme to simulate the laminar incompressible flow in a unit
-square cavity whose top wall moves with a uniform velocity serves as a model problem to test and evaluate the unified wall-boundary condition
+     We introduced a two-dimensional Pressure-Implicit with Splitting Operators (PISO) scheme to simulate the laminar incompressible flow in a unit square cavity whose top wall moves with a uniform velocity serves as a model problem to test and evaluate the unified wall-boundary condition.

 Analysis Results
-     The results "u-y_re100" & "x-v_re100" compare well with the numerical results obtained by Ghia et al(1982)
+     The results "u-y_re100" & "x-v_re100" compare well with the numerical results obtained by Ghia et al(1982).